Laboratory and field testing of a residential heat pump retrofit for a DC solar nanogrid

 \section{Experimental methodology}

 An off-the-shelf variable-speed residential split-system heat pump with a scroll compressor and 14 kW (4 tons) of nameplate cooling capacity was retrofitted to accept both AC and DC inputs.
-The unit was charged with 6.1 kg of R-410A to achieve 5 K of subcooling under the AHRI Standard 210/240 A2 conditions (Table \ref{ta:AHRI-210-240}) as per the manufacturer’s specifications.
-To match the subcooling specification, the heat pump was run in steady state at the A2 test point (indoor chamber air: 27 $^\circ$C temperature, 51\% relative humidity; outdoor chamber air: 35 $^\circ$C, 40\%) with an initial, uncalibrated mass of its refrigerant (R-410A).
+Figure \ref{fig:Trane-drive} shows the unit's power drive.
+For this study, { the 240 V AC input was replaced with a 350 V DC supply}.
+The unit was charged with 6.1 kg of R-410A to achieve 5 K of subcooling under the AHRI Standard 210/240 A2 conditions (Table \ref{ta:AHRI-210-240}) as per the manufacturer’s specifications. {To match the subcooling specification, the heat pump was run in steady state at the A2 test point (indoor chamber air: 27 $^\circ$C temperature, 51\% relative humidity; outdoor chamber air: 35 $^\circ$C, 40\%) with an initial, uncalibrated mass of its refrigerant (R-410A).
 Incremental refrigerant was then gradually added until the measured refrigerant temperature at the outlet of the condenser coil was 5 K cooler than the saturation temperature of the refrigerant at the measured condenser outlet pressure.
-The same subcooling calibration procedure was conducted before AC testing and before DC testing, allowing direct performance comparison.
+The same subcooling calibration procedure was conducted before AC testing and before DC testing, allowing direct performance comparison.}

 Laboratory tests were performed in a pair of psychrometric chambers following AHRI Standard 210/240 \cite{ahri-210-240}.
 For AC testing, power was supplied to the heat pump at a nominal split-phase 230 V AC.
-The DC configuration operated at a nominal bi-polar 350 V DC input.
-For both AC and DC testing, the auxiliary heating element was not present.
-Thermal and electrical performance was evaluated under variable-speed operation using the AHRI Standard 210/240 test procedures as shown in Table \ref{ta:AHRI-210-240}.
+The DC configuration operated at a nominal bi-polar 350 V DC input. {For both AC and DC testing, the auxiliary heating element was not present.} Thermal and electrical performance was evaluated under variable-speed operation using the AHRI Standard 210/240 test procedures as shown in Table \ref{ta:AHRI-210-240}.
 To verify the testing procedures, an energy balance was calculated between the indoor unit refrigerant coil and the air blown across it to within 6\% (Figures \ref{fig:AC-energy-bal} and \ref{fig:DC-energy-bal}).